NeoGranular/lanyon/_posts/2017-01-05-martial-god-chapter-01-67.md

 After idling his way around in the morning, as the time for lunch approached, He Yiming slipped away from the eyes of others and arrived beside a section of inner castle’s wall that was shrouded by trees.
 His figure sprang up and crossed the wall- undiscovered.

 He inwardly sighed.
-Xu family's feet had indeed been planted way back.
-Surprisingly, nobody cared about the fact that so many big trees had grown by their inner castle’s wall.
+Xu family's feet had indeed been planted since way back.
+Surprisingly, nobody cared about the fact that so many big trees were growing by their inner castle’s wall.

 After a few turns, he arrived before Hong Anzhi’s residence.
 He focused his attention on his ears and immediately found out that the latter was not present inside.